-The MCC can pre-load the external user memory using the images.txt file before releasing reset.
-This enables the V2M-MPS2 motherboard to use the external memory as boot RAM.
+The MCC can pre-load the external user memory using the images.txt file before releasing reset, enabling the MPS2 and MPS2+ to use the external memory as boot RAM.

 The following diagram shows the external ZBT SSRAM user memory interface.